dewinterjack/CV/README.md

 **Film-maker at [Gavsy Media](http://gavsymedia.co.uk/)** (September 2014 - February 2015)

-I spent my time filming, managing equipment and editing film for corporate and family events.
+I met with clients to establish requirements and then edited segments of film taken at their charity or private event.
+I also supported on-site filming for these events.

  **Bloomberg, London** (July 2015)

-*Work Experience*

  Shadowed each department, learning how their news, data and analytics are dispersed around the world.
 I spent most of my time with developers as they built their new system, which helped me learn about larger codebases.